 Build: Layer your tacos with beans, poblanos, cabbage, scallions, avocado, cilantro and a sprinkle of pink salt & drizzle of cashew cream of choice or sriracha (or both!).

-Want to use a salsa verde, try using the one in this Enchiladas Verde recipe.
+Want to use a salsa verde, try using the one in this Tomatillo Salsa Verde recipe.
 It will yield a lot of sauce but maybe it’ll inspire you to make some enchiladas too! :)